webmaxx/yii2-materialize/README.md

 ----

 For example, the following
-single line of code in a view file would render a Materialize Preloader plugin:
+single line of code in a view file would render a Materialize Progress plugin:

 ```php
 <?= webmaxx\materialize\Progress::widget(['percent' => 70]) ?>